Vaishnavi1601/candidateapp/README.md

 # Candidate Application Platform

 This repository contains a frontend project created with Create React App, utilizing Material-UI's custom CSS for styling.
-The application serves as a job finder tool, allowing users to search and browse through available jobs.
+The application serves as a job finder tool, allowing users to search and browse through available jobs along with custom filters for easy searching.

+**Hosted Site**: This site has been successfully hosted on Netlify.
+You can access it at [https://assignment-weekday.netlify.app](https://assignment-weekday.netlify.app).
 ## Instructions

 To run the application locally, follow these steps: